Categorically Morita equivalent compact quantum groups: Introduction

-In Section~\ref{sec:relten} we discuss relative tensor products of invertible bimodule categories, as well as give a few examples.
+In Section~\ref{sec:relten} we discuss relative tensor products of invertible bimodule categories which correspond to the transitivity of Morita equivalence, as well as give a few examples.

 In Appendix we discuss a correspondence between module categories and Frobenius algebras.
-In the purely algebraic setting the existence of such a correspondences is a result of Ostrik~\cite{MR1976459}.
+In the purely algebraic setting the existence of such a correspondences was established by Ostrik~\cite{MR1976459}.
 Its adaption to the C$^*$-setting is formulated in~\cite{arXiv:1511.07982}, but we believe certain points concerning unitarity deserve further explanation.

 \paragraph{\bf Acknowledgement} { The results of this paper were obtained during the first author's visits to the University of Tokyo and Ochanomizu University.
 The preparation of the paper was completed during his visit to the Texas A\&M University.
 It is his pleasure to thank the staff of these universities for hospitality, and Yasuyuki Kawahigashi and Ken Dykema for making these visits possible.}